I'm a provider

 Please wait while you are redirected.

-DBS has also been investigated in patients with primary dystonia, defined as a neurological movement disorder characterized by involuntary muscle contractions, which force certain parts of the body into abnormal, contorted, and painful movements or postures.
+DBS has also been investigated in patients with primary and secondary dystonia, defined as a neurologic movement disorder characterized by involuntary muscle contractions, which force certain parts of the body into abnormal, contorted, and painful movements or postures.
 Dystonia can be classified according to age of onset, bodily distribution of symptoms, and cause.
 Age of onset can occur during childhood or during adulthood.
 Dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia) or the entire body (generalized dystonia).
 Torticollis is an example of a focal dystonia.
 Primary dystonia is defined when dystonia is the only symptom unassociated with other pathology.
 Treatment options for dystonia include oral or injectable medications (i.e., botulinum toxin) and destructive surgical or neurosurgical interventions (i.e., thalamotomies or pallidotomies) when conservative therapies fail.
+Secondary dystonia is a dystonia brought on by an inciting event, such as a stroke, trauma, or drugs.
+Tardive dystonia is a form of drug-induced secondary dystonia.

 Note: The use of spinal cord stimulation as a treatment of chronic pain is addressed in a separate policy, Spinal Cord Stimulation.